 There are three regular Sunday Congregations, two of which also have a regular midweek service:

-A long established congregation which meets in it own church building on Sundays at 11am and in the hall on Thursdays at 6pm.
+A long established congregation which meets in it own church building on Sundays at 11am and in the hall on Wednesdays at 6pm.
 St Andrew’s hall is also used by a few groups in the local community.
 Members of St Andrew’s congregation are also involved in the Easter Ross Inter-Church Group and the Tain Christian Outreach Group.

 Another long established congregation which meets in it own church building on Sundays at 11am and on Wednesdays at 10:30am.
 St Finnbarr’s runs a highly successful Charity Shop which in addition to being a tourist attraction, distributes a large sum of money to local groups each year.
 Members of the St Finnbarr’s congregation are involved in a monthly ecumenical prayer group and other ecumenical activities.